ihsonnet/ihsonnet/README.md

 <!-- > I don't care who is doing better than me.
 I am doing better then I was last year. <br>
 > -- Elon Mask -->
-> Being a better version of me by every moments means success to me. <br>
+> Being a better version of myself, by every moments means success to me. <br>
 > -- ihsonnet